industrial-optimization-group/DESDEO/docs/tutorials/contributing.md

 virtual environment is now setup correctly.
 Pytest and tests are discussed in more detail in the section [Testing](#testing).

+!!! tip
+Run `just --list` to see all available recipes.

-If `make` is not available on our system (e.g., on Windows), we can run the equivalent pytest command directly:
+If `just` is not available on our system, we can run the equivalent pytest command directly:

 ```shell